ucsb-cs48/s20/_lab/lab00_nj.md

 We will also refer to this as "running in production", since it is a public facing version of our running code, running 24/7 on a web server in the cloud.

-The instructions for doing this are in the {{page.README_link}} for the starter code.
+The instructions for doing this are in the {{page.README_link}} for the starter code under the heading:

+> Deploying to now.sh for the first time

 Follow those instructions, including the adjustments needed to the Auth0 configuration for production.

 # Step 17: Submit on Gauchospace